csswizardry/inuit.css/_posts/2012-12-09-getting-started-with-inuit-css.md

 The best way to see this whole process is probably to just have a poke through [this blog’s source on GitHub](https://github.com/csswizardry/inuit.css/tree/gh-pages).

-So, hopefully that should be a decent, quick guide to setting inuit.css up, but if you think I’ve missed anything, or you’d like to know more about something in particular, please [let me know](http://twitter.com/inuitcss) and I’ll amend/update this post.
+So, hopefully that should be a decent, quick guide to setting inuitcss up, but if you think I’ve missed anything, or you’d like to know more about something in particular, please [let me know](http://twitter.com/inuitcss) and I’ll amend/update this post.